-First of all, LM maintains a hash table, keyed on names of the resources being locked.
-LM keeps an entry for each currently held lock.
-Each of these entries contains a granted set (set of Xacts that currently have access to the lock), lock mode (type of lock held), and wait queue (queue of lock request).
+The LM maintains a hash table, keyed on names of the resources being locked.
+Each entry contains a granted set (a set of granted locks/the transactions holding the locks for each resource), lock type (S or X or types we haven't yet introduced), and a wait queue (queue of lock requests that cannot yet be satisfied because they conflict with the locks that have already been granted).
 See the following graphic:

 Granted Set Mode Wait Queue

-А {T1, T2} S T3(X)  T4(X)
+А {T1, T2} S T3(X) 2 T4(X)

-В {T6} х T5(X)  T7(S)
+В {T6} Х T5(X) 2 T7(S)